 - Electronic devices, including cellular phones.

 - Cameras or recording equipment of any kind.

 - Books, notes, or any other written materials.

 - Any other unapproved personal items.
-Please refer to the Items Not Requiring Prior Approval for information on items allowed in the room while you are testing.
+Please refer to the Resources Not Requiring Prior Approval for information on items allowed in the room while you are testing.
+Please note that while some items do not require approval for use, we do ask you to notify the PREview team if you require the use of certain items, so that we can inform ProctorU in advance of your scheduled exam and ensure a smooth test day experience.
 Any item not on this list that you possess, access, or use during the exam may result in an interruption and/or termination of your exam.

 The following will result in immediate exam termination by the proctor: